freelock/vue-drupal-auth/README.md

 VUE_APP_CSRF_TOKEN_ENDPOINT=/v1/user/token
 ```

+Note that for your built app to be portable across site environment, this should be a root relative URL (e.g. not absolute, start with /).

 ### Set up for OAuth2/OIDC "password" aka "Client Credentials" flow

 This library currently supports the "password" grant type, also known as "Client Credentials" or "Resource Owner" authentication flow.